 Drug information provided by: Micromedex

-If you will be taking this medicine for a long time, it is very important that your doctor check you at regular visits for any problems or unwanted effects that may be caused by this medicine.
+If you will be taking this medicine for a long time, it is very important that your doctor check you at regular visits for any unwanted effects from the medicine.
 Blood and urine tests may be needed to check for unwanted effects.

 Your blood pressure should be checked regularly during treatment with this medicine.
-Your doctor may need to treat you if you develop high blood pressure while you are using this medicine.
+Your doctor may need to treat you if you develop high blood pressure.
 Symptoms of high blood pressure are blurred vision, dizziness, nervousness, headache, pounding in the ears, or a slow or fast heartbeat.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Liver problems may occur while you are using this medicine.
 Check with your doctor right away if you have stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.